BOLD-lab/abbreviator/README.md

 # Abbreviator

-Python Package to Abbreviate (product) names, using hyphenation provided by the [pyphen](https://pyphen.org/) package
+Python Package to Abbreviate (product) names, using hyphenation provided by the [pyphen](https://pyphen.org/) package.

 ## Installation